Singleton and Lazy<T>

 In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.
 The concept is sometimes generalized to systems that operate more efficiently when only one object exists, or that restrict the instantiation to a certain number of objects.
 The term comes from the mathematical concept of a singleton.

-The singleton is implemented by writing a class containing a method that creates an instance only if it does not already exist.
-Otherwise, it returns a reference to the instance previously created.
-In many object-oriented languages, it will be necessary to ensure that the constructor of the class is private, in order to ensure that the class can not be instantiated otherwise than by the controlled creation method.
+The singleton is implemented by writing a class with a method that creates an instance only if one does not already exist, and otherwise returns a reference to the previously created instance.
+In many object-oriented languages, the class constructor must be private to ensure that the class cannot be instantiated except through this controlled creation method.

 Singleton should be implemented with caution in multi-threaded applications.
-If two threads simultaneously call the creation method while the single object does not exist yet, it is absolutely necessary to make sure that only one creates the object and that the other object will obtain a reference to this new object.
-The classic solution to this problem is to use mutual exclusion to indicate that the object is being instantiated.
+If two threads simultaneously call the creation method before the instance exists, you must ensure that only one thread creates the object and that the other receives a reference to the new instance.
+The classic solution is to use mutual exclusion to guard the instantiation.

 Here is what the classic singleton implementation looks like: